SimpsonGSD/P4EditVS/README.md

 set of registry keys and whatnot.
 For good or for ill, the child copy of Visual Studio is sandboxed in this respect, and doesn't share settings with your usual copy.)

+## Contributions

+Contributions are welcomed where they improve the user experience and do not affect IDE performance.